-The public will soon see construction and restoration efforts taking place as part of the City of Hendersonville’s Multi-Area Streambank Restoration Project.
+Construction and restoration efforts are underway as part of the City of Hendersonville’s Multi-Area Streambank Restoration Project.
 The project will restore approximately 11,000 linear feet of streambanks at thirteen sites throughout the area.
 The plan aims to protect existing water and sewer infrastructure while improving stream health and water quality.
 The City obtained a North Carolina Department of Environmental Quality zero interest loan to fund the project.

 “Our City has had a lot of success in the past with streambank restoration projects, and we’re excited to move from the planning phase into implementation,” said City Engineer Brent Detwiler.
 “This multi-site project will go a long way in improving water quality and reducing erosion on private and public property, while protecting critical infrastructure.”